kornerr/Reporter/README.md

 }
 ```

-Now it doesn't matter who or what initiates `ProfileItem` updates. `ProfileVC`
+Now it doesn't matter who/what/when initiates `ProfileItem` updates. `ProfileVC`
-is never out of sync with the data.
+is always in sync with the data.

 # Example